Search

 When you provide liquidity in a pool you earn a maker fee from each trade executed against your liquidity, some pools also attract rewards.
 All earned yields are harvestable at any time.

-How are the displayed APRs calculated?
+How are the displayed yields calculated?

 Can I withdraw my liquidity at any time?